Guide written by:

 Please note: you should inspect the structure regularly to check that all parts are in good condition and fixed securely in order to avoid accidents.
 If you run into issues, make a warranty claim!

-Whether you’re looking at realistic or colourful designs or one or multiple storeys, all that’s left to do is pick the playhouse of your children's dreams.
+Whether you’re looking at realistic or colourful designs, or one or multiple storeys, all that’s left to do is pick the playhouse of your children's dreams.
 To weigh up your options, line up several products to compare style, price, assembly time and play options.
-One final tip: ask your kids for help!
+One final tip: ask your kids for help – they'll be delighted to have a say!

 Guide written by: